Squiggle7744/SquiggleVision/README.md

 ## Motivations

 Most interfaces used to browse Chromie Squiggles, including the native [Artblocks.io](http://Artblocks.io) interface, are relatively high-friction to access and don’t always display all of the relevant information.
 Additionally, external sites like OpenSea/LooksRare/Archipelago/SquiggleDAO all adopt a grid-based view, despite the squiggles’ display agnostic properties.
-SquiggleVision provides a clean, minimalistic interface for browsing squiggles without the need for a clunky interface full of dropdowns and needless searching.
+Squigs.xyz provides a clean, minimalistic interface for browsing squiggles without the need for a clunky interface full of dropdowns and needless searching.

 # Features